Blockchain: What is it and what is it for?

 That’s why, one of the most widely used words by specialists to describe blockchain is trustworthy.

-Any company can use blockchain: be it to register employee data, internal processes and products, even to register operations with clients.
+Any company can use blockchain: to register employee data, internal processes and products, even to register operations with clients.
 The network is also used for financial transactions.

 But how can I access it?
 There are several companies that offer blockchain usage platforms.
 Besides that, several structures of “blocks in a chain” derived from the first blockchain, which began operating with an open source code in 2009.